2 Days & One Nights

 Proceed to have your lunch at local restaurant

-Moving to Museum of Egyptian Antiquities, known commonly as the Egyptian Museum, in Cairo, Egypt, is home to an extensive collection of ancient Egyptian antiquities, and dates back some5000 years of art which is considered the largest most precious collection of Egyptian art in the world.
-Over 250,000 genuine artifacts are presented, with a representative amount on display, the remainder in storerooms, The Egyptian Museum which is filled with thousands of Pharaonic artifacts, including the golden treasures of King Tutankhamen.
-Fascinating objects such as jewels, headdresses, alabaster vases and toys from ancient Egypt are all on display, and many priceless statues and other artifacts can also be seen which was enclosed in his tomb for over 3,500 years before it was discovered in the 1922s when his tomb was excavated, The Egyptian Museum is one of the first stops on most people’s itineraries when travelling to Egypt.
-This distinctive museum that houses a vast store of priceless objects, from earlier time to the Greco Roman period is worth seeing.
+Transferred to visit the Museum of Egyptian Antiquities, commonly known as the Egyptian Museum, in Cairo, Egypt, which is home to an extensive collection of ancient Egyptian antiquities, dating back about 5,000 years of art which is considered the largest and most valuable collection of Egyptian art in the world.
+More than 250,000 original artifacts are presented, with a representative amount on display, the rest are in stores, and the Egyptian Museum is filled with thousands of pharaonic artifacts, including the golden treasures of King Tutankhamun.
+Fascinating objects such as jewels, headdresses, alabaster vases, and toys from ancient Egypt are all on display, and many priceless statues and other artifacts that were kept in his tomb for more than 3,500 years before their discovery in 1922 when a tomb was excavated, can also be seen, Egyptian Museum It is one of the first stops on most people's itineraries when traveling to Egypt.

 Meals: Breakfast, Lunch

-Ancient Egypt Tours representative will pick you up from your hotel in Luxor.
+Breakfast in a hotel, Our Ancient Egypt Tours tour guide will pick you up from your hotel in Cairo.

-Finally you will be escorted by your guide back to your cruise ship in Alexandria Port.
+Finally you will be escorted by your guide back to your cruise ship in Ain Sokhna Port.

-NB: Departure time from Cairo depends on the departure time of your ship at Alexandria Port.
+NB: Departure time from Cairo depends on the departure time of your ship at Ain Sokhna Port.

-You can cancel up to One Week in advance of the experience for a full refund.
-For a full refund, you must cancel at least One Week before the experience’s start time.
-If you cancel less than One Week before the experience’s start time, the amount you paid will not be refunded.
-Any changes made less than One Week before the experience’s start time will not be accepted.
+You can cancel up to 24 hours in advance of the experience for a full refund.
+For a full refund, you must cancel at least 24 hours before the experience’s start time.
+If you cancel less than 24 hours before the experience’s start time, the amount you paid will not be refunded.
+Any changes made less than 24 hours before the experience’s start time will not be accepted.
 Cut-off times are based on the experience’s local time.
 This experience requires good weather.
 If it’s canceled due to poor weather, you’ll be offered a different date or a full refund.